 In addition to what you eat, it is also important how you eat.
-You should consider intermittent fasting which is abstaining from eating food for a period of 12-16 hours allowing for optimal detoxing to take place by giving your system some much needed rest.
+You should consider intermittent fasting which is abstaining from eating food for 12-16 hours allowing for optimal detoxing to take place by giving your system some much-needed rest.

 Can a juicing cleanse help me detox?

-A juicing cleanse is a diet which involves sustaining oneself primarily on fruit and vegetable juices for a specific period of time.
+A juicing cleanse is a diet that involves sustaining oneself primarily on fruit and vegetable juices for a specific period.
 It can be a gentle approach, supporting the removal of toxins while strengthening cellular rejuvenation.
 It boosts the body’s energy system so that it is better able to cope with the daily stresses of our lives.

 When you do a juice cleanse, make sure you follow these rules: